lanceman2/quickstream/README.md

 Unlike [GNU radio](https://gnuradio.org/) quickstream does not use a synchronous data flow model, that is, in quickstream the stream data is not restricted to keep constant ratios of input to output between blocks, as it is in GNU radio.
-The stream data flow constraints just less than those imposed by GNUradio.
+The stream data flow constraints less than those imposed by GNUradio.
 [Synchronous data flow](https://en.wikipedia.org/wiki/Synchronous_Data_Flow) is not the only method that can be used to allow static scheduling and buffering.

 The flow scheduler code is not like GNU radio's scheduler.
 The run model lets the user use any number of threads from thread pools which may have 1 to N threads.
 All quickstream programs can run with one thread or any number of threads.
-Thread affinity may be set, if needed, for special blocks.  quickstream is expected to use much less computer system resources than GNU radio in preforming the similar tasks.
+Thread affinity may be set, if needed, for blocks of the users choosing.  quickstream is expected to use much less computer system resources than GNU radio in preforming similar tasks.

 quickstream is C code with C++ wrappers.
 It consists of the quickstream runtime library and block module plugins.
-The quickstream runtime library and the block module plugins are all created as DSOs (dynamic shared objects).  quickstream runtime library includes a super block module creation tool that makes it possible to create and use block module plugins that are made of many block module plugins.
+The quickstream runtime library and the block module plugins are all created as DSOs (dynamic shared objects).  quickstream runtime library includes a super block module creation tool that makes it possible to create and use block module plugins that congregate many block module plugins.

 quickstream comes with two application builder programs: